matteoserva/llama.cpp/tools/server/README.md

 `stream`: Allows receiving each predicted token in real-time instead of waiting for the completion to finish (uses a different response format).
 To enable this, set to `true`.

+`start_strings`: Specify a JSON array of starting strings.
+The output of the model is discarded until the first start string is reached, the matching string is not included in the completion.
+Default: `[]`

 `stop`: Specify a JSON array of stopping strings.
 These words will not be included in the completion, so make sure to add them to the prompt for the next iteration.
 Default: `[]`